mandarini/ng-i18n-firebase/README.md

 ## Note

 This project was created with Nx, but I am facing the same issue in a pure Angular app (generated with `ng new`) as well.
+[Here](https://github.com/mandarini/ng-deeplinks-i18n) is the pure Angular example.